For a visual guide on OpenTok network requirements in restricted networks, please check here.

 - Internet Explorer requires the installation of a plugin.
 Use the latest version of the IE browser when possible.

-- other authentication algorithms like NTLM or Kerberos have not been fully tested
+- other authentication algorithms like Kerberos have not been fully tested

 - iOS does not support proxy configurations that use .pac files